 Why was it never reported?
 Why are there no records?

-So those forgotten souls remained forgotten and the deeds never mentioned, and soon they were lost amongst the acts of World War II
+Those forgotten souls remained forgotten and the deeds never mentioned, and soon they were lost amongst the acts of World War II.

 Japanese never owned up, and the Chinese were never ready to accept that they were overpowered.
 Furthermore, it’s believed that the US covered up for them in exchange for data on human experimentation.